Which of the following reactions is used to convert an alkene int... | Channels for Pearson+

 1

-Identify the functional group transformation: The problem asks for a reaction that converts an alkene into an alcohol.
-This involves adding an -OH group to the alkene.
+Identify the functional group transformation: We need to convert an alkene (C=C) into an alcohol (C-OH).

-Recognize the regioselectivity: Hydroboration-oxidation is known for its anti-Markovnikov addition, meaning the -OH group is added to the less substituted carbon of the alkene.
+Explain the regioselectivity: In hydroboration, the boron atom attaches to the less substituted carbon of the alkene, following anti-Markovnikov addition.

-Consider the stereochemistry: This reaction proceeds with syn addition, where both the hydrogen and the hydroxyl group add to the same side of the alkene, resulting in a specific stereochemical outcome.
+Describe the oxidation step: The organoborane intermediate is then oxidized using hydrogen peroxide (H2O2) in a basic solution (usually NaOH), converting the C-B bond into a C-OH bond, forming the alcohol.

-Compare with other reactions: Friedel-Crafts alkylation involves adding an alkyl group to an aromatic ring, halogenation adds halogens to alkenes, and dehydration typically removes water from alcohols to form alkenes.
-None of these reactions convert alkenes to alcohols.
+Summarize the overall transformation: The hydroboration-oxidation process effectively converts an alkene into an alcohol with anti-Markovnikov selectivity, without rearrangement of the carbon skeleton.

 Watch next